What happens after I submit my application?

 - Being ineligible for DARE means that you cannot compete for one of the reduced points places.

 - You can still get into college if you meet the entry requirements for the course of your choice.
 You may get an offer for the course of your choice even if you are ineligible for DARE but you meet the minimum points requirement.

 - You can still avail of a variety of academic, personal and social supports while studying at third level.
 Supports for students with disabilities are offered by colleges, regardless of whether a student enters through the DARE process or not.

-DARE has a process for reviewing contested outcomes to make sure that all DARE applicants are treated fairly and the assessment procedures have been applied consistently.
-Further information about this process, including deadlines for contesting outcomes, will be published here.
+DARE has a process for reviewing ineligible outcomes to make sure that all DARE applicants are treated fairly and the assessment procedures have been applied consistently.
+Further information about this review and appeal process, including deadlines for making a review and appeal application, can be found here.